jmcarp/feedback/README.md

 * Create a GitHub developer application at https://github.com/settings/developers
 * Create a personal access token using the GitHub account that will be used to post anonymous issues at https://github.com/settings/tokens; the access token should have the `repo` scope

+## Set up Redis

+Redis is recommended for production use.
+Install on Mac OS using `brew install redis` or on Heroku using `heroku addons:create heroku-redis:hobby-dev`.

 ## Set up environment variables

 * `GITHUB_USER`: GitHub user who owns the target repo